9 min read

 • Clear written communication

-• Respect for digital boundaries
+• Respect for asynchronous work

 This is professionalism in 2026.